Galaxy Note 20 5G

-Furthermore, with DTEK, you can also set the app to be stepped from running and un install it or to set up notification on each app you want to keep an eye on.
+Furthermore, with DTEK, you can also set the app to be stepped from running and uninstall it or to set up notifications on each app you want to keep an eye on.
 This is particularly useful for users who are very social, use a lot of apps, but also want to stay safe.

 BlackBerry Key2’s Security

 When it comes to security, DTEK also has it covered.
 The app evaluates your security technologies in order to report your security level to you and advise you where you can improve.
-It monitors screen locking, factory reset defences, remote device security and most of the security related features in general.
-Based on that you receive either poor, average or good security rating with recommendations on how you can improve your settings.
-This is very good for users who are not experts on security, but want to learn “on the go”, since the deivce not only adjust the security for you, but also shows you what you can change to better your security behavior.
+It monitors screen locking, factory reset defenses, remote device security, and most of the security-related features in general.
+Based on that you receive either poor, average or good security ratings with recommendations on how you can improve your settfings.
+This is very good for users who are not experts on security but want to learn “on the go”, since the device not only adjust the security for you but also shows you what you can change to better your security behavior.
 Quite smart.
 Generally, DTEK presents three security levels for the user:

 Good – your device are at low security risk.

 Fair – your device have a medium security risk.
 Tap the warning icon to improve.

 Bad – Your device is at a high security risk – tap the warning to learn how to improve.

 Security Smartphones – BlackBerry Key2 – Pros and Cons: